HikariKnight/quickpassthrough/README.md

 CGO_ENABLED=0 go build -ldflags="-X github.com/HikariKnight/quickpassthrough/internal/version.Version=$(git rev-parse --short HEAD)" -o quickpassthrough cmd/main.go
 ```

-## Does this work on immutable systems?
+## Does this work on atomic or immutable systems?
-Currently no, however [Bazzite](https://bazzite.gg) has an `ujust` command that does a very similar job.
+Currently no, however [Bazzite](https://bazzite.gg), [Bluefin](https://projectbluefin.io) and [Aurora](https://getaurora.dev) has an `ujust` command that does a very similar job.

-In Bazzite you run `ujust setup-virtualization` and follow the prompts to `Enable Virtualization` and `Enable VFIO drivers`.
+In Bazzite you run `ujust setup-virtualization` and follow the prompts to `Enable Virtualization` and `Enable VFIO drivers`.<br>
+In Bluefin and Aurora you run `ujust setup-vfio` and follow the prompts.

 ## How do I undo the changes?
 There is a `backup/` folder generated on the first run that will have a copy of all your files (and their paths) from before we edited anything.
 Compare that folder with the `config/` folder to see which files you need to delete in addition to copying the files from `backup/` to your system before rebuilding your initramfs and updating your bootloader config.

 ## How do I just disable vfio for 1 boot?
 Remove the vfio kernel arguments from your bootloader by pressing E on the boot menu.
-The kernel arguments added to the bootloader can be found in the config/kernel_args file. <br>
+The kernel arguments added to the bootloader can be found in the `config/kernel_args` file. <br>
 NOTE: You can also just remove them from your bootloader permanently and update your bootloader if you want to keep the config files on your system.

 ## What this project does NOT do